Sunday, November 9, 2014

 In 2014, for the first time in years, the American prison population began to decline.
 That's the good news; the bad news is that America still incarcerates more people than any other country in the world.
 It's hard to get one's head around just how draconian the US prison system is: America makes up just five percent of the world's population, but has twenty five percent of the world's prisoners.
 With a total prison population of around two to three million people (plus millions more on probation), we jail more people than China and Russia.
 Given these awful numbers, how can we honestly call ourselves the land of the free?

 How did America come to such a shameful state of affairs?
 The first part began in the early 1970's when then president Richard Nixon began a "war on crime", combined with a "war on drugs", both of which were really responses to the tumult the country went through in the 60's, from violent anti war protests to hippies smoking pot, to many middle Americans the country was out of control, and that a crack down on scofflaws was needed.
-Things stepped up in the 1980's when crack cocaine began to be sold in inner cities and president Ronald Reagan responded by signing the Anti Drug Abuse Act in 1986, when pushed for minimum mandatory sentences.
+Things stepped up in the 1980's when crack cocaine began to be sold in inner cities and president Ronald Reagan responded by signing the Anti Drug Abuse Act in 1986, which had minimum mandatory sentences for non violent drug possession.

 Another turning point came in the 1988 presidential election: at first, Vice President George Bush was running behind Massachusetts governor Michael Dukakis, but then Bush's campaign manager Lee Atwater discovered that while he was governor, Dukakis had furloughed a man named Willie Horton, who went on to rape and murder a woman.
 Pouncing on this story, Atwater whipped up a fear campaign that prominently featured the black Horton's mug shot in TV ads and mailers.